 How Axillary Hyperhidrosis Develops

-Secondary hyperhidrosis can be characterized by generalized sweating — meaning it occurs all over the body and isn't limited to one specific area.
+Secondary hyperhidrosis can be characterized by generalized sweating — meaning perspiration occurs across the body and isn't limited to one specific area.
 Medications or behavior (like chronic alcoholism, food supplements, obesity, etc.,) activate the disorder, typically in adulthood.

 Solutions to Axillary Hyperhidrosis